 Located between the East End of the Adelaide CBD and Prestigious Norwood, Kent Town is positioned less than 2km from both locations bordering the Adelaide CBD Park Lands.

 These contemporary townhouses are within walking distance to great restaurants, bars and shopping at The Parade, Rundle Street and the East End of Adelaide’s CBD as well as walking distance to CBD Universities.
 It is also school zoned for the new Adelaide Botanic High School opening in 2019.
-Private schools Prince Alfred Collage and St Peters College are at your door step.
+Private schools Prince Alfred College and St Peters College are at your doorstep.